TongchengOpenSource/smart-doc/README.md

    "outPath": "/src/main/resources" //Set the api document output path.
 }
 ```
-Only three configuration items are required to use the smart-doc-maven-plugin to generate API documentation.
-In fact, only outPath must be configured.
+Only the above three simple configuration items can make smart-doc-maven-plugin work.
+In fact, only the outPath configuration item is necessary.

 **Detailed configuration content:**